-- " Farm workers and all people entering the RA, after the RA has been cleaned and/or disinfected and during the grow-out period up to the point the entire flock is shipped, must take precautions not to carry pathogens from outside the production area into the RA by way of their boots.
-This can be accomplished by having a dedicated pair of boots in the RA or by another acceptable means (e.g. plastic/disposable boots).
+- " Farm workers and all people entering the RA, after the barn has been cleaned and/or disinfected and during the grow-out period up to the point the entire flock is shipped from the barn, must take precautions not to carry pathogens from outside the barn into the barn by way of their boots.
+This can be accomplished by having a dedicated pair of boots at each barn or by another acceptable means (e.g. plastic/disposable boots).
 This footwear change is to occur at the barrier between the CAZ and the RA.
-A footbath is not an acceptable method of decreasing the risk of contamination. - Footbaths can be used to disinfect outside footwear prior to entering the CAZ, but footbaths cannot " replace footwear when moving from the CAZ to the RA.
-If not changed daily or when contaminated with organic material, footbaths are not an effective barrier to bacteria or disease.
-With repeated use, footbaths have been proven to provide a perfect breeding environment for bacteria.
-Dirty footbaths ensure that bacteria will spread from the environment outside to inside the RA. - For visitors, a supply of disposable boots, or boots that can be cleaned after each use can be stored " in a central location on the farm. - " When bedding is delivered to the barn, farm workers should disinfect their footwear prior to starting the job.
+A footbath is not an acceptable method of decreasing the risk of contamination. - Footbaths can be used to disinfect outside footwear prior to entering the CAZ inside the barn, but footbaths cannot replace a change of footwear when moving from the CAZ to the RA.
+If not changed daily, or when contaminated with organic material, foot baths are not an effective barrier to bacteria or disease.
+With repeated use, foot baths have been proven to provide a perfect breeding environment for bacteria.
+Dirty foot baths ensure that bacteria will spread from the environment outside to inside the barn. - " For visitors, a supply of disposable boots, or boots that can be cleaned after each use can be stored in a central location on the farm. - " When bedding is delivered to the barn, and workers have to be in and out of the barn, the employees should disinfect their footwear prior to starting the job.